 All poster submissions will be peer reviewed and a decision for acceptance or rejection will be sent by end of April, 2017.
 All accepted and presented abstracts will be published in the Journal of Eye Movement Research.

-When designing your poster, please bear in mind that your poster should be in DIN A0 portrait format (84.1 x 118.9 cm).
+When designing your poster, please bear in mind that your poster should be in DIN A0 portrait format (84.1 x 118.9 cm) or DIN A1 landscape format (84.1 x 59.4 cm).
 Material will be provided to hang the posters on the poster walls.

 Graduate students can also apply for the SR Research poster competition during the conference registration process starting in May.